click on drawing

 9) Most enrolled agnostids seem to be juveniles.
 Adult forms are almost all outstretched, and preserved dorsal side uppermost (if they are not disarticulated).
 This suggests that the mature stages at least were crawling around on the sea floor, dorsal side uppermost (not partly enrolled in the water column as suggested by some).

-of their adult lives on the sea floor.
-They did not just come down to
+some of their adult lives on the sea floor.
+They did not just

 Want more than line drawings?